ryohare/kringlecon-2020/3-point-of-sale/README.md

 cd santa-shop.exe
 7z x santa-shop.exe
 ```
-The resulting file structure makes it look like the application is an electron contained in the file, `app-64.7z` witin the unziped `$PLUGINS` directory.
+The resulting file structure makes it look like the application is an electron contained in the file, `app-64.7z` within the unzipped `$PLUGINS` directory.

 ```bash
 cd \$PLUGINS